Multicore Simulation of Audio Beamforming System

 Simulation execution time for multithreaded model = 4.03s Simulation execution time for single-threaded model = 6.26s Actual speedup with dataflow: 1.6x

-This example shows how multithreading using dataflow domain can improve performance in a monostatic radar system simulation model using multiple cores on the desktop.
+This example shows how multithreading using dataflow domain can improve performance in a audio beamforming simulation model using multiple cores on the desktop.